 |---|---|---|

-Tirzepatide shows low CYP enzyme inhibition potential in vitro.
-It does not induce or inhibit CYP1A2, CYP2B6, CYP2C8, CYP2C9, CYP2C19, CYP2D6, or CYP3A4 at therapeutic concentrations (PMC, 2025).
-Drug transporter inhibition is also minimal.
-The gastric emptying delay is the sole meaningful interaction pathway.
+Tirzepatide shows low CYP enzyme inhibition in vitro.
+It does not significantly inhibit or induce CYP1A2, CYP2B6, CYP2C8, CYP2C9, CYP2C19, CYP2D6, or CYP3A4 at therapeutic concentrations.
+Drug transporter inhibition is also minimal (PMC, 2025).
+The gastric emptying delay is the sole meaningful interaction pathway for tirzepatide.

 How to Manage Drug Interactions